 You might not even know what your sacroiliac joint is—until it acts up.
 When it is injured, this joint, which connects the base of your spine to your pelvis, can cause intense pain that radiates down into the leg.
-“I have seen people who are quite debilitated by this kind of pain to the point where they have trouble standing and walking,” says Peter G. Whang, MD, and associate professor of orthopaedics and rehabilitation at Yale School of Medicine.
+“I have seen people who are quite debilitated by this kind of pain to the point where they have trouble standing and walking,” says Peter G. Whang, MD, a Yale Medicine orthopedic surgeon.

-Sacroiliac joint fusion is one of the newest and best procedures to provide relief for sacroiliac pain, and it is routinely performed by orthopaedic surgeons at Yale Medicine.
+Sacroiliac joint fusion is one of the newest and best procedures to provide relief for sacroiliac pain, and it is routinely performed by orthopedic surgeons at Yale Medicine.

 There are two sacroiliac joints that connect the sacrum, located at the base of the spine, to the iliac bones, which make up the pelvis.
 When the ligaments or bony surfaces are damaged, due to trauma, arthritis or other conditions, the sacroiliac joints can be the source of intense pain that may radiate into the leg.

 How are problems with the sacroiliac joint diagnosed?

 A medical history and physical exam with “provocative maneuvers” tests (intended to stress the sacroiliac joints) are routinely used to diagnose sacroiliac joint problems.
 In addition, an injection of a local anesthetic that numbs the joint, with steroids to reduce inflammation, may also provide important information.